nus-cs2103-AY2223S1/tp/docs/team/tan-jia-rong.md

 * **New Feature:** Added `find-module` command.
   * What it does: <br>
-    Allows user to find modules in home page only.
+    Allows users to search for modules on the home page.
   * Justification: <br>
     All modules are listed in the home page.
-Hence, `find-module` is implemented to allow user to filter module by module code prefix. <br>
+Hence, `find-module` is implemented to allow users to filter modules by module code prefix. <br>
     Additionally, it is a design decision to disable it after using `goto` command to prevent confusion between usage of `goto` command and `find-module` command.

 * **New Feature:** Added `list-module` command.
   * What it does: <br>
-    Allows user to list every module in home page.
+    Allows users to list every module on the home page.
   * Justification: <br>
-    A consequence of `find-module` so that user can reset the list of module back to its original state.
+    A consequence of `find-module` so that users can reset the list of modules back to its original state.

 * **New Feature:** Added `find-person` command.
   * What it does: <br>
-    Allows user to find persons in home page only.
+    Allows users to find persons on the home page.
   * Justification: <br>
     Similar to `find-module`, all person details are listed in the home page.
-Hence, `find-person` is implemented to allow user to filter person by person name prefix. <br>
+Hence, `find-person` is implemented to allow users to filter the persons list by the person name prefix. <br>
     Additionally, it is a design decision to disable it after using `goto` command as relevant person added to a module is likely to be small as it should only comprise of people whom the user needs to interact with in the module